xrdocs/design/_blogs/2017-09-21-peering-telemetry.md

 #### Example Usage

-**Due the construction of the YANG model, the neighbor-address key must be included as a container in all OC BGP state RPCs.
-The following RPC gets the session state for all configured peers:**
+The following OC NETCONF RPC returns the BGP session state for all configured peers.
+The neighbor-address key must be included as a container in all OC BGP state RPCs
+{: .notice--warning}

 ```
 <rpc message-id="101" xmlns="urn:ietf:params:xml:ns:netconf:base:1.0">